marselyne/DSB7_Pandas/README.md

 * Use Jupyter Notebook to work with your code
 * For each major subtask in the list of any exercise (black bullets), your ipynb file should have an h2 heading to help your peer easily navigate in your code
-* No imports are allowed, except those explicitly mentioned in the “Authorized func- tions” section of the title block of each exercise
+* No imports are allowed, except those explicitly mentioned in the “Authorized functions” section of the title block of each exercise
 * You can use any built-in function, if it is not prohibited in the exercise
 * Save and load all the required data in the subfolder data/